ToySmallRussian Federation

 Frequently Asked Questions

-Is the Russian Toy good for apartment living?
+Is the Russian Toy a good apartment dog?

 Is the Russian Toy good for first-time owners?